DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Global convergence analysis of the algorithms

 In this section, we firstly transform the subproblems of Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2} into an equivalent low-dimensional strong convex problem after finite iterations.
-Then, under some assumption of KL property, we prove the global convergence and convergence rate of Algorithm \ref{g0palg1} with $N=0$ and Algorithm \ref{g0palg2} for solving problem (\ref{g0p}).
+Then, under the assumption of KL property, we prove the global convergence and convergence rate of Algorithm \ref{g0palg1} with $N=0$ and Algorithm \ref{g0palg2} for solving problem (\ref{g0p}).
 It is worth noting that the proposed KL assumption is naturally satisfied for some common loss functions in sparse regression.
-Finally, we give some consistent convergence analysis of Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2}.

-Firstly, we show that the subproblems in Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2} are equivalent to a strongly convex problem in a low dimension feasible set after finite iterations.
+Firstly, we show that the subproblems in Algorithm \ref{g0palg1} and Algorithm \ref{g0palg2} are equivalent to a strongly convex problem in a low dimensional space after finite iterations.

 \begin{proposition} Denote $x^*$ as an accumulation point of $\{x^k\}$ in Algorithm \ref{g0palg1} or Algorithm \ref{g0palg2} and $\check{\Omega}:=\{x\in\Omega:x_j=0,\forall~j\in\mathcal{A}(x^*)\}$.
 There exists a $\check{K}>0$ such that for any $k\geq\check{K}$, $\mathcal{A}(x^k)=\mathcal{A}(x^*)$, $I^{k}=I^{x^*}$, $J^{k}=J^{x^*}$, the subproblem (\ref{alg12}) in Algorithm \ref{g0palg1} with $\alpha_k=\bar{\alpha}_k$ is equivalent to